 In addition, Starbucks has incorporated heritage elements into the design, product displays, and partner uniforms of its concept shops.
 The intangible cultural heritage concept shop in Beijing integrates traditional hutong culture and the art of batik, while the Shanghai shop features elements such as embroidered cheongsams and Yunnan’s ‘Heqing silverware’ and Honghe tinware.

 Beyond Starbucks China, a growing number of coffee brands and new tea beverage companies are joining the ‘Guochao army’.
-Chinese coffee chain NOWWA Coffee collaborated with blue and white pottery artists to launch a dragon graphic pattern for special edition paper cups.
-The Canadian coffee and restaurant chain Tim Hortons partnered with the Suzhou Museum, which is dedicated to traditional Chinese arts and crafts, including painting, calligraphy, and embroidery.
+Chinese coffee chain NOWWA Coffee collaborated with blue and white pottery artists to launch a dragon graphic pattern on special edition paper cups.
+The Canadian coffee and restaurant chain Tim Hortons partnered with the Suzhou Museum, which is dedicated to traditional Chinese arts and crafts, hosting events such as painting, calligraphy, and embroidery.
 More recently, CHAGEE has integrated Guochao into its globalisation strategy.

 Numerous brands eyeing the Chinese market are collaborating with Chinese entrepreneurs or incorporating traditional Chinese cultural elements into their products, thus creating new Guochao trends.